carlos-alves-one/Data-Depth-Dynamics/README.md

 - seaborn

 ## Contributing
-We welcome contributions to the DataDepth Dynamics project.
-Please read `CONTRIBUTING.md` for more information on how to get involved (Note: You will need to create a CONTRIBUTING.md file detailing how others can contribute to your project).
+We welcome contributions to the Data Depth Dynamics project.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details (Note: You should choose a license appropriate for your project and include it in your repository).
+This project is licensed under the MIT License - see the `LICENSE` file for details

 ## Contact
-For any queries or further discussion, please contact project_owner@example.com.
+For any queries or further discussion, please contact carlos.alves.one@gmail.com.